Andre-lab/evodock/README.md

 The input for --file has to be the the monomeric input file generated from EvoDOCK and the input for --symmetry_file has to be the output symmetry file from EvoDOCK.
 5 cycles are recommended.

-## Examples Workflows for different docking scenarios
+## Example Workflows for different docking scenarios

 ### Global assembly docking